Precipitation has been variable across the state which may lead to variable hay production and prices as we enter into fall and winter.

-Nationally the stocks of corn and the current crop in much of the Corn Belt are estimated to be adequate to support December corn futures trading near $5.50 per bushel.
-With harvested forage supplies being tight in much of Nebraska, harvesting corn for silage may be a good option this year, especially with fields that are drought stressed.
-However, having the experience and facilities to put up silage is an important consideration.
+Nationally the stocks of corn and the current crop in much of the Corn Belt are estimated to be adequate to support December corn futures trading between $4.00 and $4.50 per bushel.
+Harvesting corn for silage may be a good option to consider each year and now is the time to be planning for either grain or silage harvest.
+Having the experience and facilities to put up silage is an important consideration.

 When evaluating whether to harvest a field for silage or grain, the issue of how to price and value the corn is often a point of uncertainty and is subject to variability.
-Corn silage is usually priced at one of three points—standing in the field, packed in the silo, and delivered in the bunk.
+Corn silage is usually priced at one of three points—standing in the field, packed in the silo, or delivered to the cattle at the bunk.

 Corn Silage Standing in the Field

-UNL research has shown that corn silage priced standing in the field before harvest should be valued at 7.65 x the price per bushel of corn where a ton of corn silage is harvested at 60-65% moisture.
+UNL research has shown that corn silage priced standing in the field before harvest should be valued at 7.65 x the price per bushel of corn where a ton of corn silage is harvested at 65% moisture.
 This multiplier value is consistent regardless of corn price.
-With the historic basis for corn, it is estimated that corn will be near $5.00 per bushel at harvest in Nebraska.
-Corn at $5.00 per bushel x 7.65 = $38.25 per ton in the field.
-This accounts for not having to combine or haul grain to market, but also should be harvest corn price, as we add storage costs to silage.
+With the historic basis for corn, it is estimated that corn will be near $4.00 per bushel at harvest in Nebraska.
+Corn at $4.00 per bushel x 7.65 = $30.60 per ton in the field.
+This accounts for not having to combine or haul grain to market, but also should be corn price at the time of harvest in the fall, as we add storage costs to silage.
 Corn price also increases throughout the year due to storage, at least on average across many years of data.

 Corn Silage Packed in the Silo